ccli8/NuMaker-mbed-docs/IAR/DEBUG_IAR.md

 # Debug mbed program with IAR EWARM

-This is a simple guide for how to debug mbed program with IAR EWARM.
+This is a simple guide for how to debug Mbed program with IAR EWARM.

 To debug mbed program with IAR EWARM, please follow the steps below.
 The *NuMaker-PFM-NUC472* board (*NUMAKER_PFM_NUC472* target) is taken as an example for explanation.